Nucleomics-VIB/bionano-tools/README.md

 ### **BNX_viewer.shinyapp**
 *[[Shiny-apps](#shiny-apps)]*

 The **[BNX_viewer.shinyapp](shiny-apps/BNX_viewer.shinyapp)** app loads BNX data and creates scattreplots with filtering (no export at this point, one can easily use built-in functions for that purpose).
+A live version was posted to https://nucleomics-core.shinyapps.io/bnx_filter/ (please use only small BNX files to keep this server alive).

 *[[back-to-top](#top)]*